tocttou/FBTools/README.md

 # FBTools

-Prerequisite:
-<b>You must have access to Facebook Zero via your carrier.
-Check if you can visit 0.facebook.com</b>

 FBTools allows you to access Facebook via command-line.
 It provides some features that are not available via Facebook Graph API.